Bergmam/5x5/docs/05-combat.md

      } | null;
      ```
    - When attacking, set this state.
 The UI (`GameBoard.tsx`) will read this to trigger a CSS animation or Framer Motion effect on the player sprite.

+### Enemy Attack Resolution (`src/game/enemyAI.ts` + store wiring)
+1. In the enemy turn loop, before moving an enemy, check orthogonal adjacency to the player.
+2. If adjacent and the enemy intends to move, suppress movement and emit an attack interaction targeted at the player's position.
+3. Compute enemy damage: `damage = max(5, enemy.damage - player.armor)`; apply to player HP in the store after enemy turn result is set.
+4. Use the same interaction animation payload as player attacks for consistency.